 Ganymede Abducted by the Eagle, 1531, is one of a series of works by the artist depicting the Loves of Jupiter from Ovid's Metamorphoses.
 Commissioned by Federico II Gonzaga of Mantua, these paintings are in stark contrast to his religious works.

 Jupiter and Io, also from 1531, is now housed in the Kunsthistorisches Museum of Vienna.

-Correggio died on March 4, 1534.
+Correggio died in his home town on March 4, 1534.